narengan/cis/how-to.md

 On the Overview page under the Service Mode section there is a dropdown to select one of two modes:

 * **Defense Mode** helps protect against existing or predicted DNS attacks.
 This mode prevents all traffic from reaching your origin servers through your domain.
-* **Pause Service** disablea all security and performance benefits to your domain.
+* **Pause Service** disables all security and performance benefits to your domain.
 DNS functions still resolve for your website, but traffic is sent directly to configured origins.

 ### Steps to set Service Mode